 26. How to Use Coupons

 Coupons will save you so much money!
 Yes, it’s a skill and it can seem a little daunting, but it’s really easy to get started.
-Go through our Beginner’s Guide to Coupons to get going.
+Most stores now offer e-coupons that you can clip right on your phone and then just have them scanned once you are at the register.
+Check with each store for their policies.
 With a little organization and some practice, you’ll become a couponing queen (and you’ll rarely catch yourself paying full price for ANYTHING).

 27. How to Organize Financial Records